planetfederal/qgis-suite-plugin/doc/source/actions/qgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the list of QGIS groups in the tree.
    * - Publish
      - Publishes the selected group as a layer group.
 If layers with the names of the layers in the group already exist in the destination catalog, they will be used and the data from the corresponding QGIS layers will not be used (depending on whether :guilabel:`Overwrite layers when uploading group` was checked or not in the :ref:`config`.